top of page

 Q: Do your teachers assign homework?

 A: We don't believe in assigning homework as busywork.
 However, we do send home practice work to reinforce new concepts.
 MS and HS students will take home any work they don't complete during class.
+Most reading assignments are expected to be done at home.

 Q: Do all students use technology?